Optimal Transport-Assisted Risk-Sensitive Q-Learning: Introduction

 Reinforcement learning (RL) is a general framework for decision-making which enables agents to learn and interact with unknown environments.
 RL has achieved remarkable success across various domains, including robotics, aviation systems, and healthcare \cite{kober2013reinforcement, razzaghi2022survey}.
 Traditional RL techniques primarily focus on designing policies that maximize reward in a Markov decision process (MDP) and neglect the potential risks associated with the actions taken.
 This has led to the development of safe RL algorithms, which aim to maximize performance while guaranteeing or encouraging safety.

 In the past few years, researchers have introduced various strategies to ensure safety in RL.
 These strategies encompass constrained RL techniques \cite{achiam2017constrained}, the implementation of safety layers or shielding mechanisms \cite{alshiekh2018safe,baheri2020deep}, and the use of formal methods \cite{bansal2022specification}.
 Comprehensive reviews of these safe RL methodologies can be found in \cite{garcia2015comprehensive,liu2021policy}.
 Safe RL methods comprise both model-based and model-free approaches \cite{gu2022review}.
 Model-based methods employ explicit models of the environment to predict future states and assess safety more accurately. \cite{chow2018risk} proposed policy gradient and actor-critic methods based on optimization theory to enhance risk-sensitive RL performance.
 Their approach incorporates conditional value at risk and chance-constrained optimization to ensure safety. \cite{berkenkamp2017safe} presents a safe model-based RL algorithm by employing Lyapunov functions to guarantee stability with the assumptions of Gaussian process prior; Generally, Lyapunov functions are hand-crafted, and it is challenging to find a principle to construct Lyapunov functions for an agent's safety and performance.
-Furthermore, some safe RL studies use model predictive control to make robust decisions in CMDPs.
+Furthermore, some safe RL studies use model predictive control to make robust decisions in constrained MDPs.
 In these approaches, the system inputs are designed by solving an optimization problem that depends explicitly on the model of the system or use system identification in the case that model is not available \cite{zanon2020safe, tsiamis2019finite}.
-Some other safe RL methods use artificial potentials in kinematic systems which is equivalent to a low-level controller that considers the system dynamics \cite{koditschek1991control}.
-For these systems, the control input must include a dissipative term which helps to ensure stability and proper behavior of the system.
 Shielding is another technique to ensure safe decision making \cite{bloem2015shield, alshiekh2018safe}.
 By augmenting an RL agent with a shield, at every time step, unsafe actions are blocked by the shield and the learning agent can only take safe actions.